joseabrantesjr/flask.password.manager/README.md

 ## License

-**Password Manager** is licensed under the GNU General Public License.
-You can read the full license at [https://www.gnu.org/licenses/gpl.html](https://www.gnu.org/licenses/gpl.html).
+**Password Manager** is licensed under the MIT License.
+You can read the full license at [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).